intarchboard/draft-iab-privacy-partitioning/draft-kuepau-iab-obliviousness.md

 ---
-title: "The Archiectural Principle of Obliviousness"
+title: "The Architectural Principle of Obliviousness"
 abbrev: "Obliviousness"
 category: info